ShanaScogin/modeLLtest/README.md

 devtools::install_github("ShanaScogin/modeLLtest")
 ```

-Once you have installed the package, you can access it by calling:
+Once you have installed the package from either CRAN or GitHub, you can access it by calling:

 ```
 library(modeLLtest)